ZValer/Style_Logic/README.md

 For implementation 2 is the same query:
 - recommend_outfits(cold, formal, _).

-And given that their time complexity is the ---same----- I consider the second implementation id a better fit for the solution given it is easier to declare clothing items, it is simpler to consult outfits for the user and it gives more than one option for the output.
+I consider that in the second implementation it is easier to declare clothing items, it is simpler to consult outfits for the user because it is only one query.
+However given the time complexity difference, Implementation 1 is the most optimal and a better fit for the solution.

 ## References